An Updated List of the Best Canned Chili at the Grocery Store

 Dennison’s Original Chili Con Carne with Beans

-Dennison’s Chili Con Carne with Beans is well seasoned, creamy, and meaty.
+Dennison’s Chili Con Carne with Beans is well seasoned, creamy, and meaty—and it doesn’t taste like an aluminum can.
 It’s hearty in a way other chilis can only dream of being, and it’s packed with big hunks of beef and pork rather than uninspiring ground-up molecules of meat like a lot of competitors.
 It’s also not overly tomato-y, and there’s a steady yet subtle flavor of garlic and onion.
 The pinto beans really shine, too.
-Basically, every spoonful is packed with flavor and the ingredients work in harmony, making it the best canned chili we tasted overall.
+This chili isn’t packed with flavor, but that makes it highly versatile and a great blank slate for sprucing up—use this as a base to make chili exactly the way you’d make it if you were cooking it from scratch.
+The ingredients work in harmony, making it the best canned chili we tasted overall.
 Balance is what makes good chili, and Dennison’s has that in spades.
-Buy it confidently. —Danny Palumbo
+Don’t expect a flavor bomb, but buy it confidently. —Danny Palumbo & Gwynedd Stuart

 Credit: Ryan Martin / Instacart